NIK-VOLO/OS_PJ4/README.md

         - Type
         - Direct/indirect pointers:
             - Direct: What physical blocks is the file using
+                - IDEA: The data type is an int --> Consider the int as an offset from the start of the data block region ***
         - Each block can have block_size/inode_size inodes
         - Once we know the inode number we can fetch inode information by going to the block and calculating the position where it should be
         - stat() will store information about the inode